PurpleTurtleCreative/completionist/readme.txt

 #### Changed

 - Remote updates are now handled through WordPress.org.
+See the official plugin listing at [https://wordpress.org/plugins/completionist/](https://wordpress.org/plugins/completionist/)
 - Class declarations are no longer wrapped in `if ( class_exists( ... ) )` checks.
 All classes are properly namespaced and should not normally cause collisions.
 - Upgraded the legacy Tasks metabox within the Classic Editor.
 This offers great UX/UI and performance improvements, matching the Pinned Tasks panel in the Block Editor.
 This also removes script dependencies on jQuery.
 - All admin scripts are now loaded in the document footer.